Training cheques for employees working in Flanders and the Brussels- Capital Region

 - the course material made available by the center can be paid for with training cheques;

-- handbooks that are purchased through ACCO are not charged at registration and must be purchased by the student.
-A handbook can therefore not be paid for with training vouchers;
+- handbooks and course materials that are purchased through ACCO are not charged at registration and must be purchased by the student.
+These can therefore not be paid for with training vouchers;

 - training cheques must be handed in at the CLT office before the end of the course;